Skip to main content

 Define a custom rule

 Plugins should export a rule factory that provides type-safety that ensures compatibility with the plugin's backend.
 The catalog plugin exports createCatalogPermissionRule from @backstage/plugin-catalog-backend/alpha for this purpose.
 Note: the /alpha path segment is temporary until this API is marked as stable.
-For this example, we'll define the rule in packages/backend/src/plugins/permission.ts, but you can put it anywhere that's accessible by your backend package.
+For this example, we'll define the rule and create a condition in packages/backend/src/extensions/permissionsPolicyExtension.ts.

 import type { Entity } from '@backstage/catalog-model';